 Recommended plastic is ABS or PETG.
 PLA tends to be too brittle.
 Brims or rafts recommended for the following parts: base, cap, legs, electronics caddy.
 Heated bed recommended.
 Minimum bed size is 5.8 inches cube.

 Rafts: Some parts need brims or rafts for proper bed retention (I prefer brim; they seem to work fine and are typically easy to remove).
-The parts that I strongly recommend brims/rafts for are:
+The parts that I recommend brims/rafts for are:

 - Electronics Caddy

 You may find, depending on your printer, that you need brims on: